 They slashed my tires, and I’m close to being kicked out of the group.

 These are the same families I’ve been quarantining with, and I’m considering going to a large concert to get the virus just to have something else to talk about.
 But no, I wouldn’t want to take attention away from the new water heater.
 That would be selfish.

-We took a trip together last week and rented a house in the country away from all the world.
-A beautiful barn type structure that had three floors.
+We took a trip together last week and rented a house in the country away from the world.
+A beautiful barn-type structure that had three floors.
 The kids could play on the top one, the middle floor was for adults, and the basement was for the dual water heater system that the owner had dropped some serious coin on.
 I bet my wife how long each dad would hold off before he checked it out and then commented on the system.